-The appropriate and efficient statistical analysis of data collected in medicine often requires advanced techniques which are only covered at an elementary level in introductory statistical courses.
+The appropriate and efficient statistical analysis of data collected in health sciences often requires advanced techniques which are only covered at an elementary level in introductory statistical courses.

-This course aims at medical researchers in need of an overview about appropriate analytical methods and discussions with statisticians to be able to solve their problem.
+This course aims at researchers in need of an overview about appropriate analytical methods and discussions with statisticians to be able to solve their problem.

-This course offers instruction in several topics within medical statistics.
+This course offers instruction in several statistical topics useful in health sciences.
 When registering to the course participants are asked to identify the main statistical topics relevant for their project.

-The course will be organized as a Boot Camp where the participants gather for two days at a venue for fruitful and intensive interaction between medical researchers and statisticians.
-The course gives 1.5 ECTS.
+The course will be organized as a 'boot camp' where the participants gather for two days at a venue for fruitful and intensive interaction between health science researchers and statisticians.

 List of potential topics

-Please remember to send a choice of 3 topics and a brief one-page description of your project to us (see registration)
+Please remember to send a choice of 3 topics and a brief one-page description of your PhD project (see registration)

 - Analysis of repeated and longitudinal measurements